 What are the Best Ages for a LEGOLAND Vacation?

 My opinion is that LEGOLAND is best for kids ages 2-10 years old.
-I’m not saying that you shouldn’t bring older or younger kids, but it’s really set up for toddlers to tweens.
+I’m not saying you shouldn’t bring older or younger kids, but it’s set up for toddlers and tweens.

 There’s a section of the park geared for toddlers and preschoolers (DUPLO land) and little kids can do some of the other rides throughout the park.

-There are also 3 roller coasters and a couple of medium thrill rides that are great for slightly older kids.
+There are also three roller coasters and a couple of medium thrill rides that are great for slightly older kids.

-But, teens will be bored unless they are accompanying younger kids and are being good sports about it.
+But teens will be bored unless they accompany younger kids and are being good sports about it.

 What Does a Day at LEGOLAND Look Like?